 OUR PETS SAFETY

 Our pets safety is important.
 And emergencies come in many forms: fires, hurricanes, earthquakes, tornadoes, floods, violent storms and even terrorism.
 Equally important, In the event of extreme weather or a disaster.
 Would you know what to do to protect your pet?
 Leaving pets out of evacuation plans can put pets, pet owners, and first responders in danger.
 Even when you create a safe place for them.
 Pets left behind during a disaster are likely to be injured, lost, or worse.
 The CDC Pet Safety in Emergencies website.
-Encourage everyone with pets to be Be prepared: make a plan and prepare a disaster kit for your pet.
+Encourage everyone with pets to be prepared: make a plan and prepare a disaster kit for your pet.

 Before an Emergency